super-sid/firebase_recycler/README.md

 # firebase_recycler
-An android app using firebase to fetch data from firebase into Recycler View and also using Cloud Functions of Firebase.
+An android app using firebase to fetch data from Firebase's Realtime Database into Recycler View and also including functionality of Cloud Functions of Firebase.